quentinR/GitBoard/README.md

-# commitrello
+# CommiTrello
-A Bitbucket Trello integration - Make your Bitbucket commits appear on you Trello cards!
+A Bitbucket Trello integration - Make your Bitbucket commits appear on your Trello cards!